6 min read

 3. Capital One’s Eno: This is another chatbot that helps customers with some of their basic daily needs.
 They also provide spending insights and can provide support through their app, the desktop browser, text messages, etc.

-Customer Service: Chatbots are common in customer service and have a role to play in handling everyday customer service tasks.
-For example, with a chatbot, you can help your customers track orders, process returns, and even provide answers to some of the most common questions they may have.
-Just like in the banking scenario, they follow a predetermined set of rules to provide their answers to customer’s queries.
+Customer Service: Chatbots handle everyday customer service tasks like tracking orders, processing returns, and answering common questions every day.
+Just like in the banking scenario, they follow a predetermined set of rules to provide their answers to customers’ queries.

 1. Sephora’s Virtual Artist: The popular cosmetics brand Sephora created a virtual artist chatbot that helps users try on hundreds of products.
 They have a virtual reality technology integration to recognize facial expressions and provide a more accurate and personalized way for shoppers to try their products online.

-Conversational AI, like chatbots, is a tool that helps organizations provide better services by automating customer service.
-However, unlike chatbots that use rule trees and predetermined programmed answers, conversational AI uses machine learning technologies to provide answers that are more nuanced, require a much clearer understanding of user intent and can adapt and evolve instead of being limited by a predetermined set of answers.
+Conversational AI helps organizations provide better services by automating customer service.
+However, unlike chatbots that use rule trees and predetermined answers, conversational AI uses machine learning to provide answers that are more nuanced, require a much clearer understanding of user intent and can adapt and evolve instead of being limited by a predetermined set of answers.
 It can also operate in both text and voice channels.

 Examples and Use Cases